 A Faith-Based Climate Action Alliance

 During the summer of 2019 the Sunday school classes of All Saints Episcopal and Open Table United Church of Christ read and discussed Jim Antal’s book Climate Church, Climate World.
-Inspired to action by a deep love for God’s creation and concern for the threat to that creation posed by the climate crisis, these two congregations put out a call to other Gulf Coast communities of faith to assess local interest in this issue.
+Inspired to action by a deep love for God’s creation and concern for the threat to that creation posed by the present ecological crisis, these two congregations put out a call to other Gulf Coast communities of faith to assess local interest in this issue.
 Several area congregations from Jewish, Muslim, and Christian faiths responded.
 Out of this effort, Gulf Coast Creation Care: A Faith-Based Climate Action Alliance was born.

 Our first action was to support Springhill Avenue Temple’s annual Tu B’Shvat celebration which planted hundreds of fruit trees on church properties and public spaces throughout Mobile in February of 2020.